A Rich History

 In 1993, UnityPoint Health got its start here in Des Moines, when Iowa Methodist and Iowa Lutheran merged to form Iowa Health.
 At the time, the merger created the state's largest provider of hospital and related health services.
 Since then, UnityPoint Health has grown to encompass eight major geographic regions in Iowa and Illinois.

 This change symbolizes the difference between the former hospital-centered health care process to one that more effectively addressed the total care of all patients, whether they were at a clinic, a hospital or home.
 The move to a physician-led organization focusing on patient care coordination is ongoing.

 More Than 24,000 Strong

 Today, UnityPoint Health is one of the nation's most integrated health systems.
 Through relationships with more than 900 physicians and providers working in more than 280 UnityPoint Clinics, 29 hospitals in metropolitan and rural communities and home care services throughout its eight regions, UnityPoint Health provides care throughout Iowa, Illinois and Wisconsin.
-The eight regions within UnityPoint Health (named for the largest city within that region) are:
+The nine regions within UnityPoint Health (named for the largest city within that region) are:

 - Cedar Rapids, IA

 - Des Moines, IA